So what is Sepsis?

 Sepsis can be a life-threatening condition that occurs when the body’s immune system overreacts and attacks the body’s organs and tissues.

-Sepsis develops when the chemicals in the immune system release into the blood to fight infection and this causes inflammation to spread throughout the body.
-If the sepsis is severe it can trigger septic shock.
+Sepsis occurs when the immune system releases chemicals into the blood to fight infection, causing inflammation to spread throughout the body.
+If the sepsis is severe, it can trigger septic shock.

 The body’s immune system builds resistance and protects you from lots of illnesses and infections throughout your life.